miha53cevic/Cellular-Automaton-SFML/README.md

 Brian's brain has 3 cell types: On, Off, and dying.

 Each generation:
-    -On cells go into a dying state
+    - On cells go into a dying state
-    -Dying cells go into the off state
+    - Dying cells go into the off state
-    -Off cells go into an on state, if and only if exactly 2 [Moore's] neighbours are in the On state
+    - Off cells go into an on state, if and only if exactly 2 [Moore's] neighbours are in the On state

 ## Langton's Ant